Himanshuchoudhary18/TATA-Power-DDL-Automation-Testing-Internship-Project/README.md

 5. Submit the form.
 6. Detailed Steps
 Step 1: Handle Advertisement/Pop-up
-Wait for the advertisement pop-up and close it.
+Please wait for the advertisement pop-up and close it.

-Step 2: Navigate to New Connection Form
+Step 2: Navigate to the New Connection Form
 Click on the appropriate buttons to navigate to the new connection form.

 Step 3: Verify Phone Number and OTP